Can You Still Install 410a Equipment in 2026?

 The decision ultimately depends on your budget, how long you plan to stay in your home, and your priorities regarding environmental impact versus upfront costs.
 An experienced NATE-certified technician can help you evaluate which option makes the most sense for your specific situation.

-If you're considering a new HVAC system installation and want expert guidance on R-410A versus newer refrigerant options for your Oklahoma home, Triple Play Home Services is available 24/7 to discuss your options.
-Call us at (405) 474-6723 for a consultation with our factory-trained technicians.
+If you’re considering a new HVAC system installation and want expert guidance on R-410A versus newer refrigerant options for your Oklahoma home — including who can legally buy and handle the refrigerant itself — Triple Play Home Services is available 24/7 to discuss your options.
+Call us at (405) 500-5333 for a consultation with our factory-trained technicians.